 Answer: To confirm if you withdrew from a course(s) correctly, please view your “Student Detail Schedule” section of OSCAR.
 The step-by-step instructions on how to view this can be found in Section H of the Orientation document (linked above).
 Once a student has withdrawn from his/her course successfully, its status field in OSCAR will change from "**Registered**” to “Course Withdrawal”, "Course Drop by Student”, “Withdrawn from School”, or “Withdrawal-Student Initiated”. **Please do not email our office asking for confirmation of your withdrawal, as you will be directed to this email.**

-Question: If I withdraw from my Fall 2019 course(s), do I need to complete a Petition to the Faculty form to enroll in the Spring 2020 term?
+Question: If I withdraw from my Spring 2020 course(s), do I need to complete a Petition to the Faculty form to enroll in the Summer 2020 term?

 Answer: As per Georgia Tech policy (https://registrar.gatech.edu/alumni/readmission), “Any student, except a part-time graduate student, who withdraws during a term and wishes to return the following term must complete a petition to the faculty form only.”
-Therefore, since OMSCS students are part-time graduate students, you do not need to submit a "Petition to the Faculty” form if you withdraw from your Fall 2019 course(s).
+Therefore, since OMSCS students are part-time graduate students, you do NOT need to submit a "Petition to the Faculty” form if you withdraw from your Spring 2020course(s).

 Question: When would an OMSCS student need to apply for readmission?